mattmaas/Jarvis-Assistant-for-HASS/README.md

 Jarvis isn't just a voice assistant; it's a gateway to a more intuitive, efficient, and enjoyable smart home experience.
 Say goodbye to fumbling with apps or remotes – with Jarvis, your voice is all you need to command your digital kingdom.

 Ready to transform your home into an AI-powered oasis?
-Follow the installation guide below and step into the future of smart living!
+Step into the future of smart living!

+## Usage

+Once Jarvis is running:

+1. Say the wake word "Jarvis" to activate the assistant.
+2. Give your command or ask a question.
+3. Jarvis will process your request and respond accordingly.

+### Example Commands

+- "Jarvis, turn on the living room lights"
+- "Jarvis, what's the temperature outside?"
+- "Jarvis, type an email to John"
+- "Jarvis, open my project folder"

 ## Installation Guide